jbariana/movie-recommender/README.md

 ## Overview

-AI-powered movie recommendation system using collaborative filtering on the MovieLens dataset with user ratings stored in PostgreSQL.
+Movie recommender web app using collaborative filtering on the MovieLens dataset with user ratings stored in PostgreSQL.
+Supports concurrent accesses and unencrypted logins.

 ## Features

 - Browse and search 9,000+ movies with real-time autocomplete
 - Rate movies with interactive 5-star modal
+- Interacts w/ a Postgre database for user and movie data.
-- Get AI-powered personalized recommendations using item-item collaborative filtering
+- Get machine-learning based personalized recommendations using item-item collaborative filtering.
 - Search: autocomplete dropdown + full results page
-- User profile with complete rating history and statistics
+- User profile with complete rating history, watchlist, favorites, and statistics
+- Basic login (no encryption)
 - Rating statistics with genre insights

 ## Installation